xiabin1235910/Activiti-Article/use-customized-usermangement-in-activiti.md

-# How to define our own user & group management in activiti
+# How to define our own user & group management in Activiti

 We study how to use own user management in activiti for a while.
 So let me start to introduce how we implement it.